rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

 Each test should be as straightforward as this one.
 You make a GraphQL API request with axios, expecting a query/mutation result from the API.
 Behind the scenes, data is read or written from or to the database.
 The business logic such as authentication, authorization, and pagination works in between.
 A request goes through the whole GraphQL server stack from API to database.
-An end-to-end test and doesn't test an isolated unit (unit test) or a smaller composition of units (integration test), but the entire pipeline.
+An end-to-end test doesn't test an isolated unit (unit test) or a smaller composition of units (integration test), but the entire pipeline.

 The `userApi` function is the final piece needed to set up effective testing for this application.
 It's not implemented in the test, but in another *src/tests/api.js* file for portability.
 In this file, you will find all your functions which can be used to run requests against your GraphQL test server.